Skip to main content

 The best time to have the whooping cough vaccination is between 20 and 32 weeks of pregnancy.
 This is when the transfer of protective antibodies from you to your baby is most effective and will provide the best protection for your baby after birth.
 However, the vaccine can be delivered anytime from 20 weeks of pregnancy up to delivery.3

-You can get the influenza vaccination at any time during your pregnancy, and at any time of the year.
+You can get the influenza vaccine and the COVID-19 vaccine at any time during your pregnancy and at any time of the year.

-The midwife or trained immunisation nurse at your antenatal clinic may be able to vaccinate you against whooping cough and influenza.
-If not, you can go to your GP or your local council clinic.
+The midwife or trained immunisation nurse at your antenatal clinic may be able to vaccinate you against whooping cough, influenza, RSV and COVID-19.
+If not, you can go to your GP, local council clinic, or pharmacy.
 Most GPs will need you to make an appointment if you require a vaccine.

 What do I need to do after the vaccination?

-Most people have no reaction to either the whooping cough vaccine, or the influenza vaccine.
+Most people have no reaction to the whooping cough, influenza vaccine, RSV and COVID-19 vaccines.
 Some people have mild reactions that last between 12 and 24 hours and are easily treated at home.

 When do I need my next vaccination?

-You do not need to have any further vaccinations during your pregnancy once you have been vaccinated against whooping cough and influenza.
+You do not need to have any further vaccinations during your pregnancy once you have been vaccinated against whooping cough, influenza, RSV and COVID-19 when recommended.
+It is recommended you discuss with your healthcare provider when you should get your next COVID-19 vaccination.

 It is highly recommended that your baby has the hepatitis B vaccine soon after birth.